Target365/sdk-for-python/USERGUIDE.md

 pincode.recipient = "+4798079008"
 pincode.prefixText = "Your pincode is "
 pincode.suffixText = " to log on to acme.inc"
+pincode.pincodeLength = 4
-pincode.maxAttempts = 3 # must be between 1 and 5
+pincode.maxAttempts = 3

 target365_client.send_pincode(pincode)
 ```

+prefixText, suffixText and pincodeLength are optional.
+If specified, pincodeLength must be between 4 and 6 and maxAttempts must be between 1 and 5.

 ### Verify pincode
 This example shows how to verify the pincode sent in the previous step and entered on a web page by the user.
 Use the TransactionId provided in the previous step.